 Although employee productivity may rise momentarily, the actual quality of the work performed decreases.
-And when the bonus runs out, employees are left with a reduced inner motivation.
-The loss in interest and productivity could only be compensated by an even bigger bonus, if it’s even possible at all.
+And when the bonus runs out, employees are left with reduced inner motivation.
+The loss in interest and productivity could only be compensated by an even bigger bonus if it’s even possible at all.

 How To Increase Intrinsic Motivation

-Fortunately, although we cannot use traditional rewards to motivate people intrinsically, there are other ways to enhance intrinsic motivation factors.
+Fortunately, although we cannot use traditional rewards to motivate people intrinsically, other ways exist to enhance intrinsic motivation factors.

 Here are some intrinsic motivators you can use to get motivated:

 An intrinsic motivator only exists when an activity holds intrinsic value for the person who engages in it, so the activity has to hold such appeal, or there will be no intrinsic motivation.

 Look for aspects of the activity that interest you, or internalize the innate reason why you want to participate.

 2. Engage in an Optimal Level of Challenge

 Challenge yourself with a task that is not easy but also not so hard that it is unattainable.

 Stretching your limit and achieving success can give you a tremendous sense of competence and boost internal motivation.